eodata/target-contracts/docs/src/src/interfaces/IEOFeedVerifier.sol/interface.IEOFeedVerifier.md

 ### Validator

-consider adding a small gap for future fields to ease upgrades in the future.
+Represents a validator in the system

-_Validator structure_

 ```solidity
 struct Validator {